 The Company manages and monitors its capital base to ensure that sufficient capital is available to support future business plans, its risk appetite, and to meet regulatory requirements.
 Revenue results have been achieved whilst maintaining internal Value at Risk ('VaR') metrics within a similar range to the previous year and within limits set by the Board of Directors ('the Board').
-These metrics reflect management's focus on client-led revenues and targeted risk taking, with capital deployment and associated risk management applied where appropriate (refer to page 29).
+These metrics reflect management's focus on client-led revenues and targeted risk taking, with capital deployment and associated risk management applied where appropriate (refer to page 39).
 The regulatory agenda continues to evolve and the Company remains well positioned to respond to change whilst maintaining a strong culture of client service.
 In this regard, the Company continues to track relevant regulatory announcements.
 Management are confident the Company will remain compliant with all legally binding regulatory requirements.

-In line with key regulations, specifically Basel III Leverage Ratio requirements, management has adopted a framework of leverage-based constraints reflective of both industry norms and the Company's high quality, and liquid, balance sheet.
-The Company has additionally implemented an additional conservative buffer due to the structural currency mismatch across the Pound Sterling denominated Tier 1 capital base versus traded exposures denominated in a range of traded currencies.
-Robust glide path planning during 2021 and 2022 was effective in ensuring the entity was compliant with regulatory expectations during 2022 as well as being in excess of legally binding requirements effective from January 2023.
-The related profitability impact of managing to leverage-based constraints is mitigated through a selective approach to deployment of available capacity.
-The December 2022 closing Leverage Ratio is 3.9% (December 2021: 3.1%).
+In line with key regulations, specifically Basel III Leverage Ratio requirements, management maintains a framework of leveragebased constraints reflective of both industry norms and the Company's largely high quality, and liquid, balance sheet.
+The related profitability impact is mitigated through a selective approach to deployment of available capacity.
+The December 2023 closing Leverage Ratio is 4.0% (December 2022: 3.9%).